Arsollo/Bibliography-Factory/README.md

   month={Dec},
   }

-  Afeterwards, the program then create 3 different styles bibliographies (IEE, ACM, NJ) for each article and place them in seperate text files, a text file for each different bibliography style
+  Afterwards, the program then create 3 different styles bibliographies (IEE, ACM, NJ) for each article and place them in seperate text files, a text file for each different bibliography style

  A sample output for an ACM style look like this:
   [1]     M. B. Khan et al. 2018.
 Image Processing and Analysis of Phase-Contrast Microscopic Images of Activated Sludge to Monitor the Wastewater Treatment Plants.
 IEEE Access.
 6, 4 (2018), 1778-1791.
 DOI:https://doi.org/10.1109/ACCESS.2017.2780249.